Introducing Lens AppIQ - App-Centric Intelligence for Modern Application Management Learn More

 Istio Gateway Advantages

-So things like more advanced routing rules, percent-based routing distributed tracing, limiting the rate of traffic, checking policies.
-And one of the very important feature sets of Istio is that we’re able to observe our microservices better, more holistically.
-So metrics collection is also very simple when you have Envoy.
+Things like more advanced routing rules, percent-based routing distributed tracing, limiting the rate of traffic, checking policies.
+One of the very important feature sets of Istio is that we’re able to observe our microservices better, more holistically.
+Metrics collection is also very simple when you have Envoy.
 It also natively supports gRPC.
-So if your applications use gRPC to communicate, then Envoy and Istio is a good choice.
+If your applications use gRPC to communicate, then Envoy and Istio is a good choice.

-And secondly, there is dynamic configuration.
-So no longer do you update a config map and then restart your pod.
-So Envoy has a feature called hot reload where you don’t have to drop any traffic before loading a new config.
+Secondly, there is dynamic configuration.
+No longer do you update a config map and then restart your pod.
+Envoy has a feature called hot reload where you don’t have to drop any traffic before loading a new config.
 Lastly, Ingress rules are also supported.

 Istio Gateway Disadvantages and Alternatives

-So Envoy by itself, you can use it as sort of a data plane component.
+Envoy by itself, you can use it as a data plane component.
 But it’s easier to do so with a control plane like Istio.
-So then it requires you to sort of learn this new tool and new commands, and how it works.
+It requires you to learn this new tool and new commands, and how it works.
 Another thing is that if you talk to a company or product like Ambassador, they’ll say, “Well, Istio is primarily for internal traffic management.
 It’s for your service mesh.
 It’s not specialized or exposing traffic to the outside.
-It’s not for north to south, rather it’s more specialized for east to west communication.”
+It’s not for north to south, rather it’s more specialized for east-to-west communication.”
 So that may be a disadvantage.

-So some alternatives.
-There are toolsets called API gateways, which do specialize in this north to south edged traffic chart.
+Some alternatives.
+There are toolsets called API Gateways, which do specialize in this north to south edged traffic chart.
 Ambassador, and you may have heard of Traefik or Kong.
-Now these are mainly commercial products, whereas Istio and Envoy specifically is a completely opensource product under the CNCF.
-All right?
+Now these are mainly commercial products, whereas Istio and Envoy specifically is a completely open source product under the CNCF.

 Installation and Configuration of Kubernetes Ingress Demo

-Okay.
-So without further ado, let’s take a look at the demo overview.
-Okay?
+Let’s take a look at the demo overview.

-We’re gonna have an application which gives us some cat gif.
-And we’re going to progressively expose it by better and better methods.
-Okay?
-So we’ll start with NodePort, and then we’ll move on to Kubernetes Ingress, and we’ll take a look at what domain name is configured.
+We’re going to have an application which gives us some cat gif.
+We’re going to progressively expose it by better and better methods.
+We’ll start with NodePort, and then we’ll move on to Kubernetes Ingress, and we’ll take a look at what domain name is configured.
 And we will live install and configure Istio into our Kubernetes node.
-And, lastly, we’ll look at the Istio Ingress Gateway.
-And as a bonus, we’ll take a look at what observability features are available using Istio.
+Lastly, we’ll look at the Istio Ingress Gateway.
+As a bonus, we’ll take a look at what observability features are available using Istio.

-All right.
-So here I have my environment.
+Here I have my environment.
 This is just a single node Kubernetes deployment.
 Right now, there’s nothing deployed on here except the Kubernetes control plane.
-So if we do get the pods the cube system, we have our Kubernetes components running.
-What I’m gonna do is navigate to the manifest directory.
-And here I have an application called Flask.
-Application called Flask that’s ready to be deployed.
+If we do get the pods the kube system, we have our Kubernetes components running.
+What I’m going to do is navigate to the manifest directory.
+And here I have an application called Flask that’s ready to be deployed.

-So the basics of this app, it’s very simple.
+The basics of this app, it’s very simple.
 We have a frontend Flask service, which serves the Flask app pod.
-And it’s a Python code which retrieves cat gif URLS from Redis.
-So we’ll go ahead and deploy this and see what it looks like.
-The first thing we’re going to deploy the backend first to make the cat gifts available.
-So we’ll apply the Redis app first.
-And while it’s deploying, let’s take a look at the deployment spec.
+It’s a Python code which retrieves cat gif URLS from Redis.
+We’ll go ahead and deploy this and see what it looks like.
+The first thing we’re going to deploy is the backend to make the cat gifs available.
+We’ll apply the Redis app first.
+While it’s deploying, let’s take a look at the deployment spec.
 There you can see a service type cluster IP.

 This Redis service does not need to be exposed outside, so cluster IP type is fine.
 Now we have a deployment of the Redis app.
-Okay?
-We’re gonna have a mounted volume, which then is going to serve a Redis configuration that we passed in a config map earlier.
-And this is not part of the recording, but I have created this config map with the Redis com inside.
-Okay?
-So let’s take a look at that pod.
+We’re going to have a mounted volume, which then is going to serve a Redis configuration that we passed in a config map earlier.
+This is not part of the recording, but I have created this config map with the Redis com inside.
+Let’s take a look at that pod.
 It’s up and running.

 Deploying Our Flask App Deployment

-And the Flask app deployment yaml contains the NodePort type service, which we will use to access this application, as well as the Flask app container.
-Okay.
-So let’s look at our pods now.
+The Flask app deployment yaml contains the NodePort type service, which we will use to access this application, as well as the Flask app container.
+Let’s look at our pods now.
 Now we have our Flask deployment and the Redis deployment running.
-What that means is we can now go to get services, and we’ll notice that our Flasks service has a node port associated to it.
-And that means if I go to my IP address, which I have assigned a domain name for.
+What that means is we can now go to get services, and we’ll notice that our Flask service has a node port associated to it.
+That means if I go to my IP address, which I have assigned a domain name for.

-So it’s Andrew dot-Megarantis dot-com, and I go to the port 32015, which matches the NodePort, then I should get my application.
-So this is my cat application, later we’ll deploy the dog.
+It’s andrew.megarantis.com, and I go to the port 32015, which matches the NodePort, then I should get my application.
+This is my cat application, later we’ll deploy the dog.
 For now we just have a cat application.
 Later, we’ll deploy a dog gif.
 But for now, we just have the cat gif of the day.
-Okay?
-So that’s a very simple way to get up and running with Kubernetes to expose my application.
+That’s a very simple way to get up and running with Kubernetes to expose my application.

-But as we discussed in the webinar, one of the issues is that, well, this is not a standard port.
-Okay?
-And we can have different ports or we must have different ports for different applications.
-So now what we’ll do is create an Ingress resource.
-And that’ll allow us to do path-based routing.
-Okay?
-So let’s take a look at the Ingress manifest, Ingress cat/dog.
-And this is saying anything destined for the slash cats path, let’s send it to the Flask service.
-Anything for slash dogs, let’s send it to the Flask dogs service.
+But as we discussed, one of the issues is this is not a standard port.
+We must have different ports for different applications.
+Now what we’ll do is create an Ingress resource.
+That’ll allow us to do path-based routing.
+Let’s take a look at the Ingress manifest, Ingress cat/dog.
+This is saying anything destined for the /cats path, let’s send it to the Flask service.
+Anything for /dogs, let’s send it to the Flask dogs service.

 But that doesn’t mean we’re going to go to two different hosts.
-We’re going to still be able to go to Andrew dot-Megarantis dot-com.
+We’re going to still be able to go to andrew.megarantis.com.
 But depending on the path that we request, we’ll be forwarded to a different service.
-So what we’ll do now, we’ll deploy our dog application.
+What we’ll do now is deploy our dog application.
 Flask app dog.
-Okay?
 We’ll make sure that’s running.
 Been created, and the last one is running.
-So let’s go ahead and apply the Ingress rule.
+Let’s go ahead and apply the Ingress rule.
 This one.
 Ingress cat/dog.
 And now Ingress is created.

 Because we already have the Ingress controller, this is the name of the Ingress controller, we have this pod up and running.
 It’s ready to enforce this rule.
-And so if we do describe Ingress called cat/dog Ingress, we should see that this is being served by the controller.
-Okay?
-And then this Ingress resource also has an address.
+If we do describe Ingress called cat/dog Ingress, we should see that this is being served by the controller.
+This Ingress resource also has an address.
 Now it’s ready to be used.
-So then let’s go back to here.
-Okay?
+Let’s go back to here.
 Go to port A. Standard port.
-So my browser doesn’t quite like the fact that it’s a standard port, but it doesn’t really recognize it.
+My browser doesn’t quite like the fact that it’s a standard port, but it doesn’t really recognize it.
 But we will proceed and ignore that error for now.
-So since I didn’t specify any path right now, we’re getting the default back here.
-So that’s the desired behavior.
+Since I didn’t specify any path right now, we’re getting the default back here.
+That’s the desired behavior.

 But if I specify cats, okay, I get my cat gif of the day.
 That’s our cat service.
 If I go to dogs, right, and I get our dog gif of the day.
-Right?
-So that’s the power of Ingress, having the single entry point on a standard port, but being able to do path-based as well as the host-based routing.
-So it’s very simple to do.
+That’s the power of Ingress, having the single entry point on a standard port, but being able to do path-based as well as host-based routing.
+It’s very simple to do.
 And all it took was the deployment of the Ingress controller, as well as the Ingress rules that we created.
-Right?
-Okay.

 Deploying and Creating Ingress Rules for Istio

-So then how do we go about deploying and creating Ingress rules for Istio?
-So what we’re going to do is first take a look at the Ingress and Nginx namespace.
-And this Ingress, default Ingress and Nginx will actually interfere with Istio Ingress gateway.
+So how do we go about deploying and creating Ingress rules for Istio?
+What we’re going to do is first take a look at the Ingress and NGINX namespace.
+This Ingress, default Ingress and NGINX will actually interfere with Istio Ingress Gateway.
 It’s going to try to take the same port 80 from the host.
 We’re going to just get rid of this namespace entirely as well to meet the Ingress resource.
-So do some housekeeping clean-up with Ingress.
+Do some housekeeping clean-up with Ingress.
 We’ll delete the cat/dog Ingress, and then we’ll delete the Ingress namespace as well.
-Ingress and Nginx.
+Ingress and NGINX.

 That’ll take a second just to delete all the resources.
-Afterwards, we’ll take a look at the installation of Istio using helm charts.
+Afterwards, we’ll take a look at the installation of Istio using Helm charts.
 Just a few more seconds and our Ingress namespace should be deleted.
 There we go.
-Okay.
-So the next step then is to download this repository.
+The next step then is to download this repository.
 Now if you are following along from home, this is just a standard Istio version 119 that we’ve just downloaded from the Internet.
-Okay?
-And it comes with these helm charts.
-The first one we’re gonna run is for – is called Istio Init, and that’s going to initialize my custom resources.
+It comes with these Helm charts.
+The first one we’re going to run is called Istio Init, and that’s going to initialize my custom resources.

 And by custom resources, I mean if we do kubectl get CRV, Istio System…let’s see.
 That’s not the list I was looking for.
-Right?
 If we do get CRD, you see that there’s a lot of these custom resources with the Istio suffix, and these are all related to Istio.
-Right?
-So this will allow us to then later on install Istio and have Istio manage these resources.
-The next helm chart to run is the actual control plane components themselves.
-Right?
+This will allow us to then later on install Istio and have Istio manage these resources.
+The next Helm chart to run is the actual control plane components themselves.

-And so this one will spawn all of the Istio control plane components with the following options: gateway type NodePort, Kiali-enabled, Prometheus-enabled, tracing, Grafana, and so on.
-And so pretty much everything enabled.
-We’re gonna run that.
+This one will spawn all of the Istio control plane components with the following options: gateway type NodePort, Kiali-enabled, Prometheus-enabled, tracing, Grafana, and so on.
+Pretty much everything enabled.
+We’re going to run that.
 And that’ll take us a few moments to install as well.
-So eventually what we want to get at is Istio control plane and take a look at the Istio Ingress gateway, and be able to forward traffic to our existing dog and cat apps.
-Instead of using Nginx, we want to us Envoy.
-So it looks like it’s been deployed.
+Eventually what we want to get at is Istio control plane and take a look at the Istio Ingress Gateway, and be able to forward traffic to our existing dog and cat apps.
+Instead of using NGINX, we want to us Envoy.
+It looks like it’s been deployed.
 Let’s look at the Istio system namespace.

-So a couple of my pods are still coming up.
+A couple of my pods are still coming up.
 Some are still being created so let’s give it a moment.
 Hit the pods.
 Now the Ingress gateway is running.
 The sidecar injector is still being created, so is Prometheus.
 Prometheus is running, and Ingress gateway.
-So we should have all pods now fairly quickly.
-Okay?
-The first thing I’ll do right now is if you take a look at my existing workload, right, they each have one container.
-But in an Istio-enabled environment, all of my work load pods should have two containers because each of them will run on Envoy’s sidecars.
+We should have all pods now fairly quickly.
+The first thing I’ll do right now is if you take a look at my existing workload, they each have one container.
+But in an Istio-enabled environment, all of my workload pods should have two containers because each of them will run on Envoy’s sidecars.

 And Istio makes it really easy to automatically enable injection, and that is the following.
-We’re gonna label whatever namespace my workload is running at.
+We’re going to label whatever namespace my workload is running at.
 In this case, it’s default.
-We’re gonna and put a label on it called Istio dash injection is enabled.
-Okay?
-Now that’s not gonna change anything just yet.
+We’re going to put a label on it called Istio-injection is enabled.
+That’s not going to change anything just yet.
 What we need to do is actually delete the pods if they already exist, and we’ll just let the replica set controllers recreate the pods.
-And that are some dependencies between these applications.
+And there are some dependencies between these applications.

 The Redis should be up and running first.
-So we will see – take a few seconds, a couple minutes to wait for these pods to come back up.
+A couple minutes to wait for these pods to come back up.

-So let’s take a look right now.
-Okay.
-So we now have all the pods with two containers.
+Let’s take a look right now.
+We now have all the pods with two containers.
 If you describe them, you’ll be able to see what I’m talking about.
-Describe Redis app.
-Describe pod that is.
-And you see that in the containers field.
+Describe pod.
+You see that in the containers field.
 There is a new container called Istio proxy.
 That’s the one that is the side car which is handling your traffic or this pod.
-Okay?
-And that is the Envoy container that’s running within the pod.
-Okay.
+That is the Envoy container that’s running within the pod.

 Our workload is ready to go with Istio.
 And so we’re going to go ahead and start working on the Ingress gateway of Istio.
 Now the Ingress gateway has already been deployed for you.
 If we go to Istio system namespace.
 You can see that we have an Istio Ingress gateway pod.
-Right?
-Now of this demo specifically, let me show you one thing.
+Let me show you one thing.
 We’re going to edit the deployment spec of Istio and Redis gateway.

-And we’ll actually add, we’ll actually map the host port 80 to this pod directly, to the Ingress gateway directly.
+We’ll actually map the host port 80 to this pod directly, to the Ingress gateway directly.
 That way any traffic coming to the host will be forwarded to this gateway pod.
 Otherwise we would probably create something like a load balancer service, and then ensure that the load balancer forwards it to this gateway.
 But this is just one way of doing it, and this is for demo purposes.
-Okay?
 But we will put a host port here and save that, save that spec.

 Configuring the Istio Gateway

 All right.
 Our Ingress gateway pod is set up.
 What we’ll do next is start configuring the gateway.
 So let’s go back to our Manifest directory.
-I said that in order to use Istio gateway, you need to create both a gateway spec and a virtual service spec.
-Okay?
-Gateway will configure my host and port for this pod, and then virtual service will configure the rules.
-All right?
-So I have both of those here.
-My cat/dog gateway will expose port 80 protocol HTTP, and my host name will be Andrew dot-Megarantis dot-com.
+In order to use Istio gateway, you need to create both a Gateway spec and a VirtualService spec.
+Gateway will configure my host and port for this pod, and then VirtualService will configure the rules.
+I have both of those here.
+My cat/dog gateway will expose port 80 protocol HTTP, and my host name will be andrew.megarantis.com.

 My virtual service will look like the following.
 It’ll utilize that gateway, but also we have a couple rules.
-Right?
 The first part of the rule says if the user request header, user agent header, matches Chrome, then let’s send it to the dog service.
-Okay?
 Otherwise for any other request, let’s send it to the regular cat service.
-All right?
-Let’s go ahead and apply those two resources on Kubernetes.
-Kubectl apply.
+Let’s go ahead and apply those two resources on Kubernetes. kubectl apply.
 Cat/dog gateway.
 And apply dog Chrome virtual service.

-Okay.
-So we now have our gateway resource and the virtual service resource.
-So now if I go back to my website, just the root directory.
-So I navigated to enter the Mirantis.com.
-My browser is actually forcing me into an HTTPs.
-So what I’ll do is open the new incognito window.
-And go to the site directly again.
-So because this is Chrome, I am getting dog gif of the day.
-And if I open a new browser that is not Chrome, here’s Safari.
-Okay.
+We now have our gateway resource and the virtual service resource.
+If I go back to my website, just the root directory.
+I navigated to enter mirantis.com.
+My browser is actually forcing me into an HTTPS.
+What I’ll do is open the new incognito window and go to the site directly again.
+Because this is Chrome, I am getting dog gif of the day.
+If I open a new browser that is not Chrome, here’s Safari.
 Safari will get a cat gif of the day.
+This is all thanks to our VirtualService, which is routing our traffic to respective services.
+That is the power of VirtualService.

 How to Retrieve the Kiali Dashboard

-And this is all thanks to our virtual service, which is routing our traffic to respective services.
-Right?
-That is the power of virtual service.
-All right.
-So the last thing that we kind of looked at in the live demo, what I want to show you again just in case is to retrieve the Kiali dashboard.
-And Kiali will allow us to visualize our microservices.
-So as a bonus, let’s take a look at the Kiali observability tool.
+The last thing that we kind of looked at in the live demo, what I want to show you again just in case is to retrieve the Kiali dashboard.
+Kiali will allow us to visualize our microservices.
+As a bonus, let’s take a look at the Kiali observability tool.
 I would just expose it as a NodePort.

-So that’s go ahead and do that.
+Let’s go ahead and do that.
 Edit service.
 Kiali.
-Okay.
 Change the type.
 The NodePort like so.
 And that service is live.
-And let me make sure that I have my secret.
+Let me make sure that I have my secret.
 It’s called Kiali.
 Okay.
 I have my Kiali secret with the admin dashboard credentials.
-So the location of Kiali is then a service, a service IP and then NodePort.
+The location of Kiali is then a service, a service IP and then NodePort.
 So that NodePort/Kiali.
-And here’s that console.
+Here’s that console.
 Login with admin.
-Admin.
-And that’s from the secret that we created earlier.
+That’s from the secret that we created earlier.

-And what’s great about Kiali is we have various views we can select.
+What’s great about Kiali is we have various views we can select.
 Today’s focus will be on the graph view.
-And so we want to select the namespace, and a workload is that default namespace, so we’ll select that one.
-Now when no traffic is flowing, it doesn’t look particularly flashy.
-So what we can do is actually run some commands to simulate traffic.
-So we’ll do a while loop of curling the domain.
-And we will also curl as Chrome, all right, on Andrew Megarantis dot-com.
+We want to select the namespace, and a workload is that default namespace, so we’ll select that one.
+When no traffic is flowing, it doesn’t look particularly flashy.
+What we can do is actually run some commands to simulate traffic.
+We’ll do a while loop of curling the domain.
+And we will also curl as Chrome, on andrew.megarantis.com.

-And let’s curl another resource.
-And this time, we will pass on an invalid URL just to see what happens.
+Let’s curl another resource.
+This time, we will pass on an invalid URL just to see what happens.
 While that’s going, it’s running some curl commands against my service, and shortly I will see some response from Kiali.
 What’s great about Kiali is I can see exactly where the failures are occurring.
-So for example, my 400 errors, which is the path not found errors, are happening at the Flask service going to the Flask app.
-Right?
+For example, my 400 errors, which is the path not found errors, are happening at the Flask service going to the Flask app.

-And we can see that our dog app is returning fine, so we know that we can pinpoint our efforts to debug into our Flask service and the Flask app.
-So in fact, we want to cancel that for a sec.
+We can see that our dog app is returning fine, so we know that we can pinpoint our efforts to debug into our Flask service and the Flask app.
+In fact, we want to cancel that for a sec.
 What we can do then is get the logs of one of our flask app deployments to see what is going on with this deployment.
 You could kubectl logs, not get logs.
 And we will select the flask app container.

-And so because we’ve been able to easily pinpoint where it is, we can see that a couple users have been pointing to this location called invalid, slash invalid, otherwise our requests have been returned with 200.
-Okay.
-So you can start to imagine as you have bigger applications, bigger microservices, more dependencies, this graph here will come in very handy.
-And even if you are an operator who is, I guess, new to the team, new to the application, you can get a very good overview of what the architecture looks like.
+Because we’ve been able to easily pinpoint where it is, we can see that a couple users have been pointing to this location called /invalid, otherwise our requests have been returned with 200.
+You can start to imagine as you have bigger applications, bigger microservices, more dependencies, this graph here will come in very handy.
+Even if you are an operator who is new to the team, new to the application, you can get a very good overview of what the architecture looks like.

 For example, we can see here that our cat application actually retrieves from Redis, whereas our dog application does not.
-Okay?
-So the dog gif URLs are embedded in this HTML, whereas the Flask app is not.
+The dog gif URLs are embedded in this HTML, whereas the Flask app is not.
 So that’s all I wanted to show for today.
 Thank you for watching.

 Questions and Answers for Istio Ingress Gateway vs. Kubernetes Ingress

-Question: “So how resource-intensive is it to run Istio in your Kubernetes cluster?”
+Question: “How resource-intensive is it to run Istio in your Kubernetes cluster?”

-Andrew Lee: So I found that in the demo environment, specifically, it was pretty intensive for me.
-So let’s take a look.
+Andrew Lee: I found that in the demo environment, specifically, it was pretty intensive for me.
+Let’s take a look.
 We can do describe node.
 Right now, it’s using about two virtual CPUs and about 70 percent of my provision memory.
-Okay?
-So I found it to be pretty intensive to run additional control plane component, but of course it will help to have your additional Kubernetes nodes.
-But your master nodes may become up quite a bit larger because of the additional control plane components you’re deploying.
+I found it to be pretty intensive to run additional control plane component, but of course it will help to have your additional Kubernetes nodes.
+But your master nodes may become quite a bit larger because of the additional control plane components you’re deploying.

 Question: “Is the only way to have Envoy proxy at the edge?”

-Andrew Lee: No, because let’s see.
-So when we talked about some of the alternatives, these guys, like Ambassador is a product where it’s still using Envoy, but it’s just a different control plane component.
-So Istio is not the only way.
+Andrew Lee: No. We talked about some of the alternatives, like Ambassador is a product where it’s still using Envoy, but it’s just a different control plane component.
+Istio is not the only way.
 There are definitely alternatives on the market.

-Nick Chase: No, I was just gonna say you said that Envoy is more featureful.
+Nick Chase: You said that Envoy is more feature-rich.
 Could you give us some examples of that?

-Andrew Lee: Yeah.
-So some of these metrics that we’re gathering about how much traffic is being sent, for example, the request percentage, these are all kept track by Envoy.
+Andrew Lee: Some of these metrics that we’re gathering about how much traffic is being sent, for example, the request percentage, these are all kept track by Envoy.
 Because Envoy is right at the data plane and it is the medium in which your microservices communicate with each other, it can see all the communication channels between all of your services.
-Okay?

 Question: “Could you just use Envoy as the Ingress Controller without Istio?”

-Andrew Lee: So I think that’s a similar question as before.
+Andrew Lee: That’s a similar question as one before.
 There’s alternatives to Istio.
 Another one that I found is called Contour.
 So without having other custom resource definitions from Istio, Contour is a good project.
 We’re still using Envoy proxy, but it’s going to be implemented in a different way than Istio.
 So it’s a little bit more lighter weight.
 If that’s what you’re looking for, then maybe that’s a good option for you to look at.